Maxilla & Mandible

 Mandible

 The mandible is comprised of specific anatomical regions.
 The body of the mandible houses the teeth of the mandibular arch.
 The single u-shaped mandible contains 10 primary (deciduous) teeth and then the 16 teeth of the permanent dentition.
 The bone surrounding the teeth is called alveolar bone.
 Loss of teeth results in loss of alveolar bone.
-The ramus
+The ramus of the mandible is connected to the body and is the region that has the mandibular foramen and lingula on its medial aspect.
+This is the location for needle placement to anaesthetize the mandibular teeth in a typical mandibular block.
+The angle of the mandible is the region where the body and ramus meet.
+The condyle is the bony portion of the complex temporomandibular joint.
+The u-shaped mandible has two condyles in a ginglymoarthrodial type of joint.
+The coronoid process provides an attachment for the insertion of the temporalis muscle and the deep masseter muscle.
+The mandibular notch is the concave area of the superior portion of the mandible between the condyle and coronoid process.

 Click on the movie icon above to view the anatomical regions of the mandible.